diannedejesus/debt_tracker/readme.md

 Modifications
 - Either switch or include name for registering payment info or implement alternate method for doing
+    - possible have a look up in file id input
-- place id on debt list view
+- [X] place id on debt list view
-- have identifier for admin account instead of name
+- [X] have identifier for admin account instead of name
-- have user section of header display a name and not the whole email.
+- [X] have user section of header display a name and not the whole email.
-- include payment info for merge view.
+- [X] include payment info (date, comments) for merge view.
-- change the way info is displayed in merge view.
+- [X] change the way info is displayed in merge view.
 Have rolling balance.
-- create a footer
+- [X] create a footer

 Funtionality
 - merge view: edit so it displays all payments even if no more bills are due